changkun/gp/homeworks/alvaxgln/1-halfedge/README.md

 Connectivity is stored using three Connectivity Cycles:

 All edges connected to a vertex make up the "disk cycle";
-The "disk cycle" is maintained by using a data stored inside the edges;
+The "disk cycle" is maintained by using links stored inside the edges;
 Each edge has two entries (one for each vertex of that edge)

 The "loop cycle" allows navigation through edges of a Face (it is accessed through the Loop objects;